 She is also working on 'When technology fails patients', exploring the experiences of patients with failed metal-on-metal hip replacements and their thoughts about current medical device regulation and legislation.
 Twitter @metalhip_ncl

 EdD Education, Newcastle University 'Fortress Education: a study of widening participation at an elite UK university'

 Pauline's research interests are in medical sociology particularly, social and ethical approaches to new technologies, patient activism, and how policy translates to individuals.
 She often works in the field of rare diseases, investigating patient/patient advocates' experiences of new drug developments and technologies.
 She is currently exploring the views of people affected by rare disease, on whole genome sequencing and the international integration of biobanks, registries and bioinformatics for rare diseases.
 She is also interested in patient inclusion in research, as well as policy analysis and patient experience with health technology failure.

 Previous work included empirical ethics, patient education and science communication for neuromuscular disorders.

-A wide selection of Pauline's publications is available for download from Newcastle University's e-prints service
+Pauline's publications are available at from Newcastle University's e-prints service.

 Social and ethical aspects of treatment, care and research in neuromuscular disorders.

 Widening participation in UK HE.
 Non UK students' perceptions and expectations of work-based and experiential learning.